Accelerated electron thermometer: observation of 1D Planck radiation: Discussion

+Interestingly enough, the quantum white noise Planck curve of the resistor signals fundamental thermal radiation and in practice \cite{urick2021fundamentals} is only relevant at high frequencies or low temperatures due to quantum effects.
+However, the Planck curve associated here originates in classical electrodynamics (see Sec.
+IIB of \cite{Ievlev:2023inj}).
+Subsequently, as we have emphasized, this work confirms a classical connection between acceleration and temperature.
+The fact that we have arrived at a thermal distribution, and indeed confirmed it from the experimental data, agrees with the notion that the presence of thermality is born out of the kinematics and Lorentz invariance of the system \cite{1998PhRvL..80.3436V}.

+The utility of classical electrodynamics in this context may be surprising since beta decay is ultimately a quantum process.
+The moving mirror accelerates along a classical trajectory even though the field is quantized.
+The classical trajectory fits the data because it produces the same photon energy dependence as that of lowest order inner bremsstrahlung (IB) in radiative beta-decay; which in turn is the dominant contribution of IB.
+Of course, this IB contribution is famously insensitive to structure-dependent effects, as first shown by Francis Low in 1958 (and now known as the Low theorem \cite{PhysRev.110.974, Unterdorfer:2008zz}.)
+This insensitivity to structure may, in fact, lay at the heart of the effectiveness of this thermal Larmor/moving mirror formalism.

+Summarizing, on the whole, there are several benefits to the perspective given here: the dimensional considerations, the classical vs. quantum interplay; the simplicity and time-dependence of the results; and finally, the straightforward connection between acceleration and temperature.

+These results demonstrate a prediction of the duality between the 1+1 dimensional massless scalar field moving mirror effect and the 3+1 dimensional radiating electron.
+The accelerated moving mirror model not only yields the experimentally confirmed temperature, generating the same energy emission as that of IB, but has functional predictive power because it also predicts the 1D spectral distribution.
+The resulting classical radiation analysis then provides a no-fit photon spectrum in agreement with measurement, both with and without recoil.
+These results confirm the electron-mirror duality even though the governing physics behind the duality is an open question and remains hidden behind the structureless nature of IB implied by Low’s theorem.
+Nevertheless, the classical character of this duality has demonstrated an unexpected utility regardless of whether or not, another trajectory description could explain the thermality of the data.

-The presence of the DCE also offers some intriguing insights into the nature of the radiation emitted.
-As the DCE requires a moving conductor to yield photon emission, we recall what actually defines a conductor, the presence of free/mobile electrons.
-As such, should one take a conductor and continue to cut it in half ad infinitum, one would soon be left with a single ``unit" of the conductor, i.e. an electron.
-Could we then interpret the electrons produced, and subsequently accelerated, during radiative beta decay to be ``single particle mirrors"?
-Moreover, since ordinary bremsstrahlung has a rigorous interpretation from the point of view of the Unruh effect \cite{Higuchi:1992td, Landulfo:2019tqj}, we must also ask if there is also a DCE interpretation for it as well?
-Perhaps experiments like those of the RDK II collaboration have the potential to shed more light on some of these aspects of the radiation emission.
+We must also point out that ordinary bremsstrahlung has a rigorous interpretation from the point of view of the Unruh effect \cite{Higuchi:1992td, Landulfo:2019tqj}, namely the emission and absorption of zero energy Rindler photons.
+In light of these results, it is natural to look ahead and ask if there is also a DCE/thermal Larmor interpretation associated with the Unruh effect as well.
+Perhaps experiments like those of the RDK II collaboration have the potential to shed more light on some of these aspects of radiation emission.